emilborowiec/gridmath/README.md

 **Contains**

+TODO: write about it

 **Overlaps**

+TODO: write about it

 **Touches**

+TODO: write about it

 **Translate**

+TODO: write about it

 **Relate**

+TODO: write about it

 **Multiply**

+TODO: write about it

 **Distance**

+TODO: write about it

 **Depth**

 There is also a utility class `GridIntervals` for more complex operations on intervals.
 Some of the supported operations include:

+**Finding subsets of overlapping intervals in collection**

+TODO: write about it

+**Packing intervals**

+TODO: write about it

 ## 2D Grid Coordinates